-Polachi knew that he wanted to start his own executive search agency, but he wasn’t sure when the timing would be right to take the jump.
-After finishing his MBA and working for two other executive search firms, he decided that the time was finally right.
+Charley Polachi knew he wanted to start his own executive search agency, but he was initially hesitant to take the leap.
+After finishing his MBA and working for two other executive search firms, he decided the time was finally right.

-“In my opinion, it takes about 5 years to really determine if you’ve mastered your craft enough to branch out on your own,” says Polochi.
+“In my opinion, it takes about five years to really determine if you’ve mastered your craft enough to branch out on your own,” Charley says.
 “Work hard, and after five years, go for it.”

-That was in 1983.
-Today, 32 years later, Polachi’s company continues to operate as a go-to resource for tech companies, private equity groups, and VC firms that are seeking executive level talent.
+Charley finally went for it in 1983.
+Decades later, his agency is a go-to resource for tech companies, private equity groups, and venture capital firms that are seeking executive-level talent.

-Despite the success that Polachi has seen, he has never reached a point where he has felt invincible.
+Despite this success, though, Charley has never reached a point where he has felt invincible.

-“I get up every morning and acknowledge that I am only as good as the last project I closed,” says Polachi.
-“The moment you think you’re invincible or ‘you’ve arrived’, you’re toast.
+“I get up every morning and acknowledge that I am only as good as the last project I closed,” Charley says.
+“The moment you think you’re invincible or you’ve arrived, you’re toast.
 Keep your humility and keep working hard.”

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.